-Mayo School of Health Sciences offers a 16-week Clinical Hemodialysis Technician Program at Mayo Clinic's campus in Rochester, Minnesota.
+Mayo Clinic School of Health Sciences offers a 16-week Clinical Hemodialysis Technician Program at Mayo Clinic's campus in Rochester, Minnesota.
 This program consists of a blended curriculum of online modules as well as lab time and clinical experiences.
 The program provides comprehensive clinical knowledge and skills that enable practitioners to provide hemodialysis to patients.

 The Clinical Hemodialysis Technician Program teaches students how to work with patients and how to properly use hemodialysis equipment.
 The program focuses on helping students learn to take vital signs, obtain vascular access, take laboratory blood samples, and work comfortably with patients and their families.